gowriganesh-voonna/MAKA/README.md

 # MAKA
-Build a Python-based chatbot application that uses LLMs, LangGraph, Langfuse, Hugging Face Transformers, multi-agent architecture and memory to support:
+Build a Python-based chatbot application that uses LLMs, LangGraph, Langfuse, Hugging Face Transformers, multi-agent architecture and memory to support.